xcjs/workstation-provision/README.md

 Each workstation type contains a Vagrantfile for virtual testing.
-The Vagrantfile should pass the workstation type as the first parameter to the provision script in the above directory.
+The Vagrantfile should pass the workstation type as the first parameter to the provision script in the parent directory.

 ## Executing